Print this page

 Tools in the Toolbox Scientific Integrity

 Within NWO-I, we undertake our scientific research with as much integrity as possible with the underlying basis of the Dutch Code of Conduct for Scientific Integrity (2018), co-signed by NWO, with its five principles of honesty, diligence, transparency, independence and responsibility.
 We consider it of great importance that we broadly teach, know and apply these principles of good and integer scientific practice and the resulting standards for good research practices.
 Only then will we know exactly what conducting research with integrity means and what that looks like in everyday practice.
+The toolbox is being updated currently and will be published shortly.

 Interactive PDF